ESSS/alfasim-sdk/docs/source/plugins/06_solver_hooks.rst

 Additional solid phase
 ----------------------

-When a new phase is added to the hydrodynamic model using the :class:`~alfasim_sdk.AddPhase` type, it is possible to set as a `solid phase`.
+When a new phase is added to the hydrodynamic model using the :py:class:`~alfasim_sdk.AddPhase` type, it is possible to set as a `solid phase`.
 In this case, the particle size of `fields` that are `solid phase` can be calculated by implementing the following Solver `Hooks`.
 Otherwise, the particle size will be considered constant and equal to :math:`1\times10^{-4}` meters.